+How do you create the best feng shui space to support your creativity?
+Contrary to the popular belief about feng shui, an ideal feng shui space is not the Zen-looking serene space.
 The ideal feng shui space is the space that has the best feng shui energy to support a specific activity intended for that space.

 For example, if you are applying feng shui for your meditation & yoga room, then yes, you are looking to evoke as much feng shui serene, peaceful energy as possible.
 However, if you are designing your creative studio, you are looking for a different energy, a vibrant feng shui energy to support the flow of your creativity.

 Just like music, the same with feng shui energy - there are times when we need to listen to relaxing, soothing sounds, and then there are times when color-full jazz is the best way to go.
 The ideal feng shui planning of a creative space will be able to hold both rhythms because the creative process has both rhythms - the germination/dreaming/planning time and the actual manifestation time.

 Use What Works Best for You

 Before you focus on attracting the best feng shui energy into your creative studio, answer these questions:

 - What is the main energy I want in this space, what specific activity is this space intended for?